LaTeXing/LaTeXing-Documentation/guide/settings.md

 	 * output_directory_mode: use a relative directory named "Output" next to
 	 * your source code (0) or use a temporary dictionary (1).
 	 *
-	 * Just can clean up the temporary dictionary by calling the "Clean
+	 * Just clean up the temporary dictionary by calling the "Clean
 	 * Temporary Output Dictionary" command.
 	 */